Common Causes of Georgia Large Truck Accidents: Truck Driver Negligence

 Finally, large truck accidents in Georgia may be caused by a truck operator who was driving distractedly, recklessly, under the influence of alcohol or drugs, or otherwise negligently.
 This is especially dangerous because of the size, weight, and potentially hazardous cargo a large truck carries.
 If you or a loved one has been injured in a large truck crash caused by truck driver negligence, you can pursue compensation by way of a personal injury claim.

 The experienced Atlanta personal injury attorneys at The Law Offices of Wayne Grant, P.C., can provide you with the legal advice and action you deserve.
-Contact us today at 866-249-5513 or 404-995-3955 for a consultation.
+Contact us today at 404-995-3955 for a consultation.

 Check back with our blog for Part 2 that covers the causes: Negligent Truck Maintenance and Faulty Manufacturing or Design.